informatici/openhospital-portal/README.md

 - Matomo will be available at `http://develop-matomo.ohpp.local/` and `http://localhost:28080/`

-    - connect and configure the first time
+    - connect and configure the first time (installation)
+    - In Administration > Privacy > Users opt-out, under “Support Do Not Track preference” you can enable/disable Do Not Track support

 # Stopping